thinkjs/www.thinkjs.org/view/en/doc/2.2/api_think.md

 #### think.mode

-The current mode of application, framework support three mode in project:
+The current mode of application, framework support two mode in project:

-* `think.mode_mini` single module mode, all of project is one module.
 * `think.mode_normal` multiple modules mode, directory of project is separated to Controller, View, Logic and some other modules.
 * `think.mode_module` multiple modules mode, but more stringent separate project with modules than normal mode.